Understanding eligibility for weight loss prescriptions

 1. Through your GP or primary care doctor

 This is the traditional route for most people.
 Your primary care doctor knows your health history and is often the best person to speak to first.
 Make an appointment to discuss your weight management options, and if they believe it’s suitable, they may prescribe you a weight loss treatment.
-Be aware that in the UK the NHS, due to costs, has quite high eligibility criteria (* see ‘A Note on getting weight loss treatments prescribed on the NHS in the UK’ below).
+Be aware that in the UK the NHS, due to costs, has high eligibility criteria and it is unlikely you will get an NHS prescription unless you have an extremely high BMI and other comorbidities. (* see ‘A Note on getting weight loss treatments prescribed on the NHS in the UK’ below).

 What to expect: